 When Connie Britton is not working, she’s spending time with her seven-year-old son, Eyob.
 When she’s not doing either of those things, she’s “usually fast asleep.”
 Britton pauses as she tells me this over the phone from Los Angeles, before she laughs and delivers her punchline: “Because Mommy’s tired!”
 It’s a line you could imagine both Tami Taylor (Friday Night Lights) or Rayna James (Nashville) delivering in their signature southern drawls, but Britton isn’t playing a part, she’s just trying to explain to me why she’s a “terrible TV watcher.”
 Because she’s Connie Britton, the admission comes off as endearing instead of pretentious.
 She’s just a single mom who's been too busy making great television to binge it.
 Understandable.

 The 51-year-old actress has portrayed multiple beloved characters that will go down in small-screen history, like Taylor and James, but her latest role is her first foray into true crime peak TV, and this character is a Britton we’ve never seen: ingenuous.
 We’re used to a Connie Britton character that has their sh-t together, at least one that's more wise than the people around her.
 But in Dirty John, Britton plays Debra Newell, a beautiful, well-to-do interior designer who seemingly has it all, until she meets John (Eric Bana), a charismatic con man.
-The show debuted on Bravo late last year but dropped on Netflix Canada last week.
-Despite its Valentine’s Day release date, Dirty John is not a love story.

 I talked to Britton about the “unromantic” thriller, Debra’s perceived naivety, and Julia Roberts’ lackluster matchmaking skills.